ShreyasSubhedar/POC-GraphQL-Go/README.md

 # GraphQL-Go
-The graphql implementation using golang to query the external parameter.
+The graphql implementation using golang to query the external api's.